 3. I wouldn’t want to be at Woodstock.

 I’ve written about Woodstock before and it seems like every classic rock fan wants to be at Woodstock.
 Well, not me and it’s not because I’m scared of large crowds because of coronavirus.
 I like going to concerts just fine, but I can only handle so much.
 I lived in Chicago for years, but I never once went to Lollapalooza.
 I don’t like festivals!
 There’s usually only a few bands I like and then I don’t really care about the rest.
-Even in the classic rock era where I like basically everyone on the festival lineups, I’d personally rather go to a couple concerts of bands I really like than listen to and listen to longer sets.
+Even in the classic rock era where I like basically everyone on the festival lineups, I’d personally rather go to a couple concerts of bands I really like and listen to longer sets.
 At festivals, the sets are always shorter than a proper concert!
 Quality over quantity for me!

 Also, let’s not forget that Woodstock had a lot of logistical problems.
 Not enough food or toilets.
 Too crowded.
 And where would I sleep?
 I’m gonna sound like a spoilt brat, but I don’t want to go camping and get all muddy and deal with my hair being frizzy because of all the rain.